-4. There are several types of crowns your dentist can use: porcelain, ceramic, resin, and zirconia.
+4. Your dentist can use several types of crowns: porcelain, ceramic, resin, and zirconia.

-5. If you need a crown, sometimes, but not always, you may need two appointments: one appointment to made a mold of the crown and another to place the crown.
+5. If you need a crown, sometimes, but not always, you may need two appointments: one appointment to make a mold of the crown and another to place the crown.

 6. Between these two visits, you will be given a temporary dental crown by your dentist.

 7. Your temporary crown is not impenetrable.
-You’ll need to treat it carefully and avoid foods that are sticky (like gum, taffy, etc.) or very hard.
+You’ll need to treat it carefully and avoid sticky foods (like gum, taffy, etc.) or very hard.

-8. During your first visit, you’ll need an X-ray from your dentist to see if the root of the tooth is in good shape or if it is in need of a root canal.
+8. During your first visit, you’ll need an X-ray from your dentist to see if the tooth’s root is in good shape or if it requires a root canal.
 If you need a root canal, your dental costs will only go up.

 10. If you have significant decay, your dentist may need to “build up” the tooth before they can place the crown.

 11. Once your crown is placed, it may take a few days or weeks before it matches your natural bite.
-It will eventually blend with your other teeth.
+However, it will eventually blend with your other teeth.

 12. Your crown will need to be properly cared for in the same way you care for your other teeth.